3.7. Substantive Law: Defining Crimes, Inchoate Liability, Accomplice Liability, and Defenses

 Perfect and Imperfect Defenses

 A perfect defense is one that completely exonerates the defendant.
 If the defendant is successful in raising this defense, meaning the jury believes him or her, the jury should find the defendant not guilty.
-An imperfect defense is one that reduces the defendant’s liability to that of a lesser crime.
+An imperfect defense reduces the defendant’s liability to that of a lesser crime.
 If the jury believes the defendant, it should find the defendant guilty of a lesser charge.

 Negative Defenses and Affirmative Defenses

 Sometimes the government is unable to prove all the elements of the crime charged.
 When this happens, the defendant may raise a negative defense claim.
 The defendant doesn’t have to prove anything, instead, he or she just argues that something is missing in the state’s case, that the state did not prove everything the statute said it had to prove, and therefore the jury should find him or her not guilty.
 For example, when charging a defendant with theft, the state must prove that the defendant intentionally took the property of another.
 If the jury finds that the defendant did not intend to take the property, or took property that that was rightfully his or hers, then it should find the defendant not guilty.
 Negative defenses at their essence are claims that there are “proof problems” with the state’s case.
-The defendant’s claim that the state failed to prove its case does not depend on whether the defendant has put on any evidence or not.
+The defendant’s claim that the state failed to prove its case does not depend on whether the defendant has put any evidence or not.

 An affirmative defense requires the defendant to put on evidence that will persuade the jury that he or she should either be completely exonerated (for a perfect defense) or be convicted only of a lesser crime (for an imperfect defense).
 The defendant can meet this requirement by calling witnesses to testify or by introducing physical evidence.
 Because of the presumption of innocence, the burden of proof (the requirement that the party put on evidence and persuade the fact-finder) cannot switch completely to the defendant.
-The state must ultimately bear the burden of proving defendant’s guilt by putting on enough evidence that defendant has committed the crime by proving each and every material element of the crime, and it must convince the jury of this guilt beyond a reasonable doubt.
+The state must ultimately bear the burden of proving the defendant’s guilt by putting on enough evidence that the defendant has committed the crime by proving every material element of the crime, and it must convince the jury of this guilt beyond a reasonable doubt.
 However, when the defendant raises an affirmative defense, the burden of production or persuasion switches, at least in part and temporarily, to the defendant.
 The defendant’s burden is limited, however, to prove the elements of the defense he or she asserts.

 Note the interplay of negative defenses and affirmative defenses.
-Even if a defendant is unsuccessful in raising an affirmative defense, the jury could nevertheless find him or her not guilty based upon the state’s failure to prove some other material element of the crime.
+Even if a defendant is unsuccessful in raising an affirmative defense, the jury could nevertheless find him or her not guilty based on the state’s failure to prove some other material element of the crime.

 Justifications

 Sometimes doing the right thing results in harm.
 Society recognizes the utility of doing some acts in certain circumstances that unfortunately result in harm.
 In those situations, the defendant can raise a justification defense.
 Justification defenses allow criminal acts to go unpunished because they preserve an important social value or because the resulting harm is outweighed by the benefit to society.
 For example, if a surgeon cuts someone with a knife to remove a cancerous growth, the act is a beneficial one even though it results in pain and a scar.
 In raising a justification defense, the defendant admits he did a wrongful act, such as taking someone’s life, but argues that the act was the right thing to do under the circumstances.
-At times, the state’s view differs from the defendant’s view of whether the act was, in fact, the right thing to do.
+At times, the state’s view differs from the defendant’s view of whether the act was the right thing to do.
 In those cases, the state files charges to which the defendant raises a justification defense.

 Justification defenses include self-defense, defense of others, defense of property, defense of habitation, consent, and necessity, also called, choice of evils.
 Justifications are affirmative defenses.
 The defendant must produce some evidence in support of these defenses.
 In most cases, the defendant must also convince the jury that it was more likely than not (a preponderance of the evidence) that his or her conduct was justified.
 For example, the defendant may claim that he or she acted in self-defense and at trial would need to call witnesses or introduce physical evidence that supports the claim of self-defense, that it was more likely than not that his or her actions were ones done in self-defense.
 State law may vary about how convinced the jury must be (called the standard of proof) or when the burden switches to the defendant to put on evidence, but all states generally require the defendant to carry at least some of the burden of proof in raising justification defenses.